jgte/zh/english.md

 1. Close the yellow valve leading to the tank in use, i.e. the valve that is currently open.
 You do this by rotating the valve so that is becomes perpendicular to the pipe (like the valve on the left, in [this](http://jgte.github.io/zh/images/gas.jpg) picture);
 2. Open the yellow valve leasing to the other tank.

-**Do not open both valves at the same time.** This will spill gas between the tanks, making it likely that both tanks need to be replaced at the same time and preventing you from having hot water for a period of time.
+**Do not open both valves at the same time.** This will spill gas between the tanks, making it likely that both tanks need to be replaced at the same time and possibly preventing you from having hot water for a period of time.

-After doing this, please inform *Sra.
-Zina Sirooka* so that she can order a new gas tank to replace the depleted one.
+Please inform *Sra.
+Zina Sirooka* when a gas tank is empty so that she can order a new one to replace the depleted one.

 # Getting there